AguaClara/HFFVFDC/Manual.md

 ####Tee

 Next, the team cut each of the PVC bushings to 1" in height using the band saw.
-These were cut because it made more space available in the tee for exposure to holes.
+These were cut because it allowed for more space available in the tee to be exposed to holes.

 <center><img src="https://raw.githubusercontent.com/AguaClara/float_valve/master/Pictures/bushings_before_cut%20copy.jpg" height=300><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/Bushing%20about%20to%20be%20cut.jpg?raw=true"  height = 300> </center>
 <p>